 This event attracted around 150 participants from local and overseas.
 The maximum team size is 5 persons, so there could be over 50 teams.
-The event started at 9am but teams from overseas started lining up before 7:30 am, because the first six team in the queue can have their own team room for the event.
-Participant can join the event as an individual and try to found or join a team on that day.
+The event started at 9 am but teams from overseas started lining up before 7:30 am because the first six team in the queue can have their own team room for the event.
+Participants can join the event as an individual and try to found or join a team on that day.

 What is hackathon?